Rey-EL/public-portfolio/cybersecurity-labs/google-cybersecurity-activities/parking-lot-usb-exercise/README.md

 *   **Virtualization Software:** Software used to safely investigate an unfamiliar USB stick by running a simulated instance of a computer.
 *   **Autorun:** A feature that causes removable media to open automatically when inserted.
 *   **Encryption:** A security feature used to protect data on a USB drive.

+## Reflection

+This activity highlighted the importance of understanding attack vectors related to removable media.
+Analyzing the scenario demonstrated how a seemingly innocent object like a lost USB drive can represent a security risk.
+It reinforced the concept that security is not just about technical controls, but also about user awareness and having established procedures for handling such incidents.
+The exercise served as a valuable reminder of the adversarial mindset needed in cybersecurity to anticipate and mitigate potential threats.